 Māori language in Parliament

-Te reo (the Māori language) came into Parliament with the first Māori Members of Parliament (MPs), elected in 1868.
-Speaking in Māori has been a vexed issue both for those who spoke the language and those who could not.
-Early Māori MPs had little English.
+Te reo (the Māori language) came into Parliament with the first Māori members of Parliament (MPs), who were elected in 1868.
+Speaking in Māori has been a vexed issue for both those who speak the language and those who do not.
+Many of the early Māori MPs had little English.
 Some of them preferred to speak in Māori, and some wanted to make a point by doing so.
-One MP, Tapihana Paraire (Dobbie) Paikea, spoke in Māori as a way to send messages to his wife, who was listening on the radio.
+One mid-20th-century MP, Tāpihana (Dobson) Paraire Paikea, spoke in Māori to send messages to his wife, who was listening on the radio.

 Providing interpreters was one answer.
 There were three by the 1880s, and they were kept more than busy: translating the Māori members' speeches in the chamber, translating hundreds of petitions from Māori and all bills and parliamentary papers into Māori, attending the Native Affairs and other committees and acting as interpreters when Pākehā members dealt with Māori.
 The job was tough, especially when the MPs used colourful language and the interpreters had to try to soften the words in the English version.
 One Māori MP refused to have his words changed, so he repeated the offending words several times and then knocked the interpreter over the adjacent seat.

-Things came to a head in 1913 when Apirana Ngata (initially as a joke) spoke in Māori, to obstruct business, without an interpreter present.
-Māui Pōmare told him not to be silly, and Prime Minister Massey said that Māori who were fluent in English should be compelled to use it in the House.
-The Speaker ruled that Ngata had the right to ask for an interpreter but not to speak in Māori in the absence of an interpreter.
+Things came to a head in 1913, when Apirana Ngata (initially as a joke) obstructed business by speaking in Māori without an interpreter present.
+Fellow MP Māui Pōmare told him not to be silly, while Prime Minister Bill Massey asserted that Māori who were fluent in English should be compelled to use it in the House.
+The Speaker ruled that Ngata had the right to ask for an interpreter, but should not speak in Māori in the absence of one.